-Your child suffering an injury at nursery or school is obviously heart breaking.
+Your child suffering an injury at nursery or school is obviously heartbreaking.
 Once you know your child’s injury has been attended to, you may want to consider a compensation claim.
 Compensation for a child’s accident at school or nursery can help to fund future treatment, special equipment your child may require and also reimburse you as a parent for any work you may have had to miss in order to care for your child.
 You may also spark a policy change that will ensure no other child is hurt in the same manner.

-This guide will look at the circumstances in which you can claim compensation for an accident or injury at nursery or school and the process you will need to go through to claim compensation.
+This guide will look at the circumstances in which you can claim compensation for an accident or injury at a nursery or school and the process of making school accident compensation claims.

 Select a section

 - A guide to nursery or school compensation claims

 - What can I claim for after my child’s accident at nursery or school?

 - No win, no fee school and nursery compensation claims